cosmo-ray/Sukeban/README.md

 # Download
 Sometime I make a new release on itch: https://uso.itch.io/sukeban

+Otherwise I have a Devlopement build here: https://github.com/cosmo-ray/Sukeban/releases/tag/latest (but it can be unstable)

 Otherwise for glorious Arch user, ``` yay -Sy sukeban-git ``` should work.

 # Goal